Nail Gun Safety Tips

 - How position yourself when nailing awkward spaces (e.g., toe-nailing and work on ladders)

 - If you can create a double fire or misfire, have the trainee experience that and explain why it is happening and how to correct it.

 - PPE: safety glasses, gloves, boots, hardhats, etc.

 - Internal company procedures: who can/cannot use nail guns, personal protective equipment, injury reporting, and first aid and medical treatment.

-5. Provide first aid and the nearest location for medical treatment.
-OSHA requires at least 1 person on site have first aid training.
+5. Provide First Aid and the nearest location for medical treatment.
+OSHA recommends at least 1 person on site have first aid training.
 When working on large sites, the morning start up should mention the closest first-aid kit.